michael-dev-0226/personal/blogs/make-a-blog.md

 ---
-title: "👶 Birth of Jermainecheng.com"
+title: "👶 Birth of Michael-martinez.me"
-summary: "A rundown on how / why jermainecheng.com was built."
+summary: "A rundown on how / why Michael-martinez.me was built."
 date: "2020-06-14"
 ---